 Enter the 7/7 Score

 The 7/7 score is a formula that takes into consideration three things vital to the success of any Amazon FBA seller.
-Demand, competition and when you couple a 7/7 score of at least a 7/7 with guaranteeing a high ROI, at least 200%, you greatly tip the scale in your favor.
+Demand, competition and when you couple a 7/7 score of at least a 7/7.
+As well as guaranteeing a high ROI, at least 200%, you greatly tip the scale in your favor.
 Notice how they don't mention "emotions".
 They look only at science and data.

-Maybe you look love playing cornhole and you'd love to sell some cornhole lights.
-You look to see what the 7/7 score is for "cornhole lights" and you discover it's a 3/4.
-You look at the cost of manufacturing and shipping a batch to Amazon and you realize your ROI isn't 200%, it's 90%.
+Maybe you love playing cornhole and you'd love to sell some cornhole lights.
+As a result, you look to see what the 7/7 score is for "cornhole lights".
+To your discovery it's a 3/4.
+As well as look at the cost of manufacturing and shipping.
+A batch to Amazon and you realize your ROI isn't 200%, it's 90%.

 What would you do?